-Arguably one of the most developed countries in South America, very few expats will experience a tremendous degree of culture shock in Chile.
-Most Chileans are welcoming and friendly.
-Familiar Western brands and food items are readily available for purchase, although prices may be unusually high due to import taxes.
+Arguably one of the most developed countries in South America, Chile won't entail a tremendous degree of culture shock for expats.
+Most Chileans are welcoming and friendly, and familiar Western brands and food items are readily available for purchase, although prices may be unusually high due to import taxes.

-However, expats in Chile will need to familiarise themselves with a number of minor differences.
-Some of these nuances include the lack of concern with being on time, the countrywide fascination with football, and the pricing of bread or produce by weight rather than per item.
+That said, expats in Chile will need to familiarise themselves with several minor differences.
+Some of these nuances include the lack of concern with punctuality and the countrywide fascination with football.

 Meeting and greeting in Chile

 Expat women in Chile may unexpectedly find themselves on the receiving end of many a kiss on the cheek.
-In Chile, this is a common way to greet a friend or acquaintance.
-Meanwhile, men will never greet one another this way but will generally shake hands instead.
+In Chile, this is a common way to greet a friend or acquaintance, meanwhile, men will generally shake hands.

 Language barrier in Chile